Inexpensive Natural Homemade Toilet Cleaner

 The mixture will foam up, which is normal.
 When thoroughly mixed, pour into an empty spray bottle.
 Coat the toilet and let sit for a few minutes, and then wipe it down with a rag or sponge.
 The foaming action does all the work for you!
 You can vary the type of essential oil to get different scents.
 This also masks the slightly unpleasant odor of vinegar.
 However, the vinegar smell evaporates completely as soon as it dries.

-If you want a sparkling clean toilet but don’t want to waste money, give these natural homemade toilet cleaners a try.
+If you want a sparkling clean toilet but don’t want to waste money, try these natural homemade toilet cleaners.
 Quit flushing harmful chemicals down the drain and freshen up the natural way.

 - 7 Habits of Highly Frugal People